Soo Jeong Jo

-BA Ewha Womans University, Korea
+BS Ewha Womans University, South Korea

 MArch Ecole Nationale Supérieure d’Architecture de Paris La Villette, France

-PhD Candidate Virginia Tech
+PhD Virginia Tech

 Along with her research, Soo Jeong has been trained as an educator through the Future Professoriate Certificate program offered by Virginia Tech Graduate School.
 Prior to her research and teaching, Soo Jeong was a practicing architect in Paris, New York City, and Seoul.
 During this time, she participated in various award-winning projects, both in architecture and urban planning, that include Hanwha Life Insurance Training Institute in Yongin, Korea, ORDOS 100 #39 Housing in Inner Mongolia, China, and Bedford Downtown Revitalization in Virginia, USA.
 Her professional experience sparked her research interest in sustainability and building performance, which finally led her to academia.
 Combining her backgrounds in research, teaching, and design, Soo Jeong explores the interactions between science and architectural design.